Zenlytic/metrics_layer/docs/docs/getting_started.md

 # Give metrics_layer the info to connect to your data model and warehouse
 config = {
-  "repo_path": "~/Desktop/my-looker-repo",
+  "repo_path": "~/Desktop/my-lookml-repo",
   "connections": [
     {
-      "name": "mycompany",              # The name of the connection in LookML (you'll see this in model files) "type": "snowflake",
+      "name": "mycompany",              # The name of the connection in LookML or yaml (you'll see this in model files) "type": "snowflake",
       "account": "2e12ewdq.us-east-1",
       "username": "demo_user",